Indiana deputy prosecutors vigorously prosecute both serious and minor crimes.

 - Level 6 Felony: 6 months to 2.5 years in state prison with an advisory sentence of 1 year and up to $10,000 in fines

+If you are found guilty by a jury of your peers, you will face sentencing.
 The maximum sentences, mandatory minimums, and sentencing ranges are all outlined in the Indiana Code.

-However, judges often times have leeway to impose other sentences.
+However, judges oftentimes have leeway to impose other sentences.
 These include reduced county jail or state prison sentences.
 In addition, there are other penalties that do not involve incarceration.

 - Probation: Each county has its own probation department that supervises adults and juveniles who are ordered to participate in probation.
 For example, Marion Superior Court in Indianapolis has a large probation department.
 Probation is supervision in lieu of incarceration.
 After you are sentenced, a probation officer will be assigned to you.
 You will be released but must adhere to conditions set forth by the judge and your probation officer.
 These conditions may include fines and fees, drug testing, home visits, maintaining employment, weekly meetings, drug or alcohol treatment, community service, staying away from the complainant, and counseling or therapy.
 If you successfully complete probation, your case will be closed.
 However, if you fail to meet all of the conditions, you may have jail or prison time hanging over your head.